Skip to Main Content

 Evaluation is not just about determining whether a source is reliable or not reliable.
 It is considering the degree to which a source is reliable for a given purpose.
 The primary goal of evaluation is to understand the significance and value of a source in relation to other sources and your own thinking on a topic.
 Sources should be evaluated when doing any research.

-When faced with a vast amount of information, it is crucial to develop effective evaluation skills to discern trustworthy sources from unreliable ones.
-Using the 5W1H framework (Who, What, Where, When, Why, and How), this Academic Skills libguide will help you critically evaluate the sources of information you encounter.
+When faced with a lot of information, it is crucial to develop effective evaluation skills to discern trustworthy sources from unreliable ones.
+You can use the 5W1H framework of questions (Who, What, Where, When, Why, and How), to help you critically evaluate the sources of information you encounter.
+This is a simple introduction to the 5W1H framework.

 Things to consider when choosing resources for your assignments